About Us

 RICHARD HEADON – Artistic Director

-Richard joined Desperate Men in 1995.
-Current projects include Co-Artistic Director of Battle for the Winds and Richard has previously provided artistic direction for The Severn Project (2006-09).
-Performance work includes Darwin and the Dodo, Rick, Dick and Vic, The Four Horsemen of the Apocalypse and The Lighthouse, in Cirque Bijou’s Sequins and Sawdust and An Oak Tree with Tim Crouch.
-His installations and outdoor animations include Dancing Bear Cheese, The Eco Pirates, The Piss Pot Pirates, Kippered In …
+Performance work includes Slapstick and Slaughter, Darwin and the Dodo, Rick, Dick and Vic, The Four Horsemen of the Apocalypse and The Lighthouse, in Cirque Bijou’s Sequins and Sawdust and An Oak Tree with Tim Crouch.
+His installations and outdoor animations include Dancing Bear Cheese, The Eco Pirates, The Piss Pot Pirates, Kippered In

 After gaining a B.A.
-(Theatre and Politics) at Rolle College, Exmouth Richard toured cabaret round Devon with ‘The Fat Cat Floorshow’.
+(Theatre and Politics) at Rolle College, Exmouth, Richard toured cabaret round Devon with ‘The Fat Cat Floorshow’.
 From there he worked in community touring, at The Wyvern Theatre, Swindon, pantomime at The Wilde Theatre, Bracknell and devised shows for The Bethnal Green Museum of Childhood.
-As a drama worker with Newham Health Authority he created cross art projects whilst with ‘The Crew’ in Bristol he created outdoor spectaculars.
+As a drama worker with Newham Health Authority he created cross art projects while with ‘The Crew’ in Bristol he created outdoor spectaculars.

 ASSOCIATE DIRECTORS